-Indeed, addiction can be managed successfully.
-Therapy allows individuals to end the destructive cycle of drugs and alcohol so that they can regain self-control.
-By and large, each person is different and requires different forms of treatment to gain successful recovery.
-It is vital to understand all of the possible options so that long-term sobriety is possible.
+Therapy allows individuals to regain self-control by ending the destructive cycle of drugs and alcohol.
+By and large, each person is different and requires different treatment forms to recover successfully.
+It is vital to understand all possible options so that long-term sobriety is possible.

 What Should A Person Expect At Drug And Alcohol Rehab?

 The usual length of stay in rehab is approximately 30 to 90 days.
 The first step is detox.
 Detoxification eliminates drugs and alcohol from the body.
-Indeed, it can be challenging, especially if a person has been fighting a misuse disorder for a long period of time.
+Indeed, it can be challenging, especially if a person has been fighting a misuse disorder for some time.
 However, it is essential to rid the body so that a person’s mental and physical states are ready for future challenges.
-Normally, this period lasts two weeks.
+Typically, this period lasts two weeks.

-Treatment Programs Offered At Illinois Recover Center
+Addiction Treatment Programs at Illinois Recovery Center

 Medication-Assisted Treatment (MAT)

 MAT utilizes medication and behavioral therapy to treat opioid misuse.
 Altogether, three drugs are approved by the FDA to treat opioid dependence.
 These include methadone, buprenorphine, and naltrexone.